Egon370/kep-hack/README.md

 - Scyther is now pure Bug, alleviating its weaknesses and better fitting its Pokedex entry.
 - Mimmeo gets Reflect by TM since it got it by level up.
 - The fossils now finally have Rock Slide by both TM and level-up.
 Kabutops also has Absorb replaced by Leech Life.
-- Decilla now has a movepool derived from its evolution, including BoltBeam coverage.
+- Gawhine now has a movepool derived from its evolution, including BoltBeam coverage.
 - Moltres now has Flamethrower; Leer was likely a typo.
 - Tradeback moves have been adjusted, giving Umbreon Charm from GSC and wiping out redundant moves (i.e. Quick Attack Dodrio).
 Additionally, any HMs learned via Tradebacks have been merged into the Pokemon's base learnset; enjoy your Flash Bulbasaur & Surf Tauros!